MelbourneGenomics/cpipe/docs/docker.md

 * [Building the container yourself](#building-the-container-yourself)

 ### From MGHA Docker Registry
-** Please note this the docker registry is not available at the moment, please perform a manual install until we have setup the registry**
+**Please note this the docker registry is not available at the moment, please perform a manual install until we have setup the registry**

 The easiest way to obtain a Cpipe image is by logging onto the Cpipe docker registry and downloading to the image.
 However since the images contain licensed software, we can unfortunately only provide these images to MGHA members.
 If you are a member of the MGHA and would like to obtain docker registry credentials, please send an email to help@melbournegenomics.org.au.

 Once you have the credentials, you'll first need to login to our registry.
-Insert the credentials as prompted:
+Insert the credentials as prompted.
 ```bash
     docker login https://docker.melbournegenomics.org
 ```